Black Diamond Stance Belay Parka

 Source: bought via a "pro deal"

 Really excellent belaying parka.
 Warm, comfortable, packs down small, and doesn't weigh much at all.
 Great for very cold belaying at the crag, and wet alpine climbs.

 - Amazing hood

 - Does not come with stuff sack or pocket zip

 I recently picked up an OR Chaos for belaying in in Canadian Rockies winter conditions.
 I was really impressed that such a thin jacket could be as warm as this one was.
 However it still was not suitable for -25°, so I decided to look elsewhere.

 The hood is massive and very thickly insulated.
 It's super comfy and really feels warm.
 When zipped up it covers the tip of my nose.
-The sleeves are different then most parkas as they are very tight fitted stretch fabric (similar to a Atom LT) which I really like as it when your switching gloves frequently they don't bunch up against velcro straps, or extra material.
+The sleeves are different then most parkas as they are very tight fitted stretch fabric (similar to an Atom LT), which I really like as when you're switching gloves frequently they don't bunch up against velcro straps or extra material.

 As for pockets there are two zipped handwarming pockets, two external chest pockets and two internal glove pockets.
-I prefer the Chaos for its non zippered handwarming pockets, and one internal, one external chest pockets, but I appreciate two glove pockets on each side of the jacket.
+I prefer the Chaos for its non-zippered handwarming pockets, and one internal, one external chest pocket, but I appreciate two glove pockets on each side of the jacket.
 Helps bulk the jacket up and keep it warm.

 So far the parka seems to shed moisture fine, though I haven't truly tested it yet.
 It's very warm, but I have felt slight winds push it around.
 Pertex Endurance with its wind-resistant finish would have been a better choice if you ask me, but the jacket still holds up well in -25°.

 Overall the minor flaws are not deal-breakers, and really quite forgettable.
-I am warm, comfortable, and have could range of motion.
+I am warm, comfortable, and have good range of motion.